finance calculator

 How it works

-Your MAGI is compared to the thresholds; the matching tier adds its surcharges to base Part B and Part D.
+Your MAGI is compared to the thresholds; the matching tier adds its surcharges to Part B and Part D.

 Formula